saromanov/scikit-json/README.md

 }
 ```

-json file example with your dataset
+example of json file with link to your dataset
 ```
 {
     "class1" : {